-Last week the world’s leading experts in machine identity protection assembled (online) to hear the latest rumblings on NIST, data breaches and post-COVID 19 cyberwarfare.
+Last week the world’s leading experts in machine identity management assembled (online) to hear the latest rumblings on NIST, data breaches and post-COVID 19 cyberwarfare.
 Venafi’s second annual Customer Global Summit was underway with seminars on everything from a new machine identity threat model to code-signing-as-a-service to the sleeping dragon of SSH and what Venafi does for multi cloud environments.

 To create even more excitement during the event, Venafi CEO Jeff Hudson announced in his keynote address that Venafi had acquired DevOps startup Jetstack, the UK based tech company behind the Kubernetes certificate management controller.
 Punching above its weight, Jetstack adds a much-appreciated developer’s viewpoint into what experts are starting to label an “essential service” and what we have always called machine identity protection.